 - The closure can be difficult to get open

 Sea to Summit’s Big River Dry Bags have been a staple for watergoers everywhere for a while now.
 The bags come in different sizes, are made with durable material, and our staff’s bags have lasted for years.
 We love a whole lot about these dry bags: their durability, features like lash points, and price, to name a few!

-This assortment of bags weighs from 2 to 12 ounces.
+This assortment of bags weighs from 3 to 10.3 ounces.
 They are waterproof, a good balance between lightweight and durable, and just plain great for protecting your gear.

 This new dry bag from Sea to Summit marries a lightweight (but still protective) dry bag fabric with the carrying convenience of a hands-free bag.

 The Sea to Summit Lightweight Sling Dry Bag ($23) is 10 or 20 L, and can work for day or overnight river trips.
 It’s made with a 70-denier waterproof fabric with a 10,000mm water column rating, a Hypalon durable roll-top closure, and a D-ring attachment point at the buckle.
 At first, we were a bit skeptical of the sling design, but it carries great.